How to find the Cypress Mountain cabins

 We made up our own little loop for this Cypress snowshoe up around the Cypress log cabins coming back on some of the Baden Powell Trail before rejoining the logging road by which we’d parked up.

-There are no trail markers and so I highly recommend picking up the North Shore Trail map linked above or, at the very least downloading AllTrails.
+There are no trail markers so I highly recommend picking up the North Shore Trail map linked above or, at the very least downloading AllTrails.

 Start by parking at the pullout on your right-hand side as you drive up Cypress Mountain.
-The pull out is just before you get to the Nordic Ski Area.
+The pull-out is just before you get to the Nordic Ski Area.

 This area can often be full.
 If so, park up at the Nordic Ski Area and then pay for a trail pass to use their trails.